Downtown Palo Alto

 We read: "The Stanford campus is located on 8,180 acres in the center of the San Francisco Peninsula.
 Stanford land features 49 miles of roads, two separate water systems, three dams, two open water reservoirs for irrigation and three closed potable water reservoirs, and 88 miles of water mains.
 It includes a historic equestrian barn, biological preserve, center for automotive research, and educational farm.
 Stanford’s Central Energy Facility utilizes heat recovery and thermal storage to maximize efficiency in the university’s heating and cooling systems.
 Take a virtual tour or a self-guided walking tour." - More/Source: facts.stanford.edu.

 Memorial Church: Dedicated in 1903, the Church is Christian-centered by design, but non-denominational and inter-faith in practice.
 Step inside to see the stunning Byzantine-style mosaics that cover the walls—a feature that is a true rarity in American churches.
 The mosaics are composed of over 20,000 distinct shades of glass.
-Make sure to see this self-guided tour in PDF and find out about Docent-led tours.
+See information about self-guided tours and find out about Docent-led tours.

 Hours: Monday - Thursday, 9 AM - 5 PM and Friday, 9 AM - 1 PM.